There are multiple reasons why people buy life insurance coverage.

 It is valuable to know that the insurable interest in life insurance must be at the time of application.
 In fact, every state requires that an insurable interest exists with the insured and the beneficiary at the time that the life insurance application is written by an insurance agent.

-Life insurance policies that are issued where there is no insurable interest are regarded to be null and void from the very beginning.
+Life insurance policies that are issued where there is no insurable interest are regarded to be null and void from the very beginning by underwriters.
 This is because they are actually against public policy.
 In some ways, they are considered to be against public policy because they could encourage murder for profit.